Bensonhurst, Brooklyn: Little Italy

 With a large Italian-American population, Bensonhurst is usually considered the main "Little Italy" of Brooklyn.
 The Italian-speaking community was over 20,000 strong in the census of 2000.
 The Italian-speaking community, though, is becoming "increasingly elderly and isolated, with the small, tight-knit enclave in the city slowly disappearing as they give way to demographic changes."
-Despite changing demographics over the recent years, Bensonhurst is home to one of the largest Italian speaking communities outside of Italy and is home to the largest Sicilian and Neapolitan speaking communities outside of Sicily and Naples, respectively.
+Despite changing demographics over the recent years, Bensonhurst is home to the largest Italian speaking community outside of Italy and is home to the largest Sicilian and Neapolitan speaking communities outside of Sicily and Naples, respectively.

 Its main thoroughfare, 18th Avenue (also known as Cristoforo Colombo Boulevard) between roughly 60th Street and Shore Parkway, is lined with predominantly small, Italian family-owned businesses—many of which have remained in the same family for several generations.
 86th Street is another popular local thoroughfare, located under the elevated BMT West End Line.

+After Italy's World Cup victory in 2006, over 50,000 flocked to 18th Avenue for an all-day party.

 The annual Festa di Santa Rosalia (commonly known as "the Feast" to locals), is held on 18th Avenue from Bay Ridge Parkway (75th Street) to 66th Street in late August or early September.
 "The Feast" is presented by Bensonhurst resident and marketer Franco Corrado, as well as by the Santa Rosalia Society, on 18th Avenue.
 Born in Rome in 1955, Corrado has been an active social member of the Italian-American community for the past 20 years.
 St. Rosalia is the patron saint of the city of Palermo and is sometimes venerated as the patron for the entire island of Sicily.
 The annual end-of-summer celebration attracts thousands.
 Bensonhurst also hosts a Columbus Day parade.

 Like Lower Manhattan's Little Italy, Bensonhurst's Little Italy and its Italian-American population is declining, with the rapid expansion of its Chinatown and Chinese population.

+In the 2020 United States Census, Italian-Americans constituted 9.2% of the population of Bensonhurst.